Adidas Acerra 3ST 2020 Review by The Good Ride

 Foot Width: C

-Sizing: The Adidas Accera 3ST runs ½ size too big for most so it’s often best to size down.
+Sizing: The Adidas Accera 3ST runs ½ size too big for most in the US so it’s often best to size down.
+A few readers have told me though that in UK sizing it fit’s true.
 It also runs really wide so if you have a wider foot that is in the size E or EE range this might work better than some wide boots.

 Fit/Heel Hold: Even if you have a narrower foot the fit of the Adidas Accera 3ST is pretty good.
 It locks in the ankle more than the other Adidas boots but it’s still a little behind Focus Boa boots that overlap around the ankle or boots like K2 that have a narrow ankle area along with an inside and outside BOA around the ankle to really lock it in.